ChenTsuei/UMD/README.md

 ## How to run

 Please place the data files to the appropriate path and set it in `options/dataset_option.py`, then run `python train <task> <saved_model_file>`.

+## Evaluation

+Perl script [mteval-v14.pl](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/mteval-v14.pl) is used to evaluate the text result.
+You should first extract the result from the log files.
+And convert them into XML file.
+For convenience, the `convert.py` is provided.